The Psychoactive Substances Act 2016

 The Act made it illegal to sell or supply ‘psychoactive substances’, offer to supply them or possess them with intent to supply.

-The term ‘psychoactive substances’ includes solvents, butane gas and nitrous oxide (although not poppers).
+The term ‘psychoactive substances’ includes solvents and butane gas (although not poppers).
 A retailer who sells a substance that they know will be used for intoxication can be prosecuted.
 The maximum sentence under the Psychoactive Substances Act is 7 years’ imprisonment.

 Nitrous oxide and the Misuse of Drugs Act